 12. Need for Speed: Most Wanted (2005)

-This, in my opinion, was when Need for Speed was at their highest point in the series.
+This, in my opinion, was when Need for Speed was at its highest point in the series.
 After releasing Underground 1 and 2, NFS debuted Most Wanted.

 In this game, you race the #15 Blacklist (Most Wanted) member but lose and he takes your car.
 The story is you climb up to the top, taking down every Blacklist member and eventually ace the #1 driver to get back your vehicle.

 Most Wanted really took cop chasing to a whole new level here as you have to complete challenges to evade police to build up your bounty level while also winning races in the process to challenge other racers.

 The car selection is great here as you can build anything from a Ford Mustang to a Lamborghini.
 The addition of adding aftermarket parts make the cars you make unique to what you like.